- What do I need to know?

 - News & Articles

-The last article we wrote focused solely on preparing your boat and boat lift or dock against severe weather conditions.
-We concentrated on the essentials of safety gear, lightning protection systems, and docking preparation.
+We've already told you how to prepare your boat and boat lift or dock against severe weather conditions.
+In those posts, we concentrated on the essentials of safety gear, lightning protection systems and docking preparation.
 Now, that your boat and boat lift or dock are fully prepared to take on a storm, it’s time to focus on the frightful event you actually get caught out in the water during a horrific squall.
 Listed below are six tips that will help to keep you and your crew safe when you've found your boat in a storm.p>

-When a storm hits, you and your crew should all be wearing lifejackets or preservers to ensure everyone is safe in case someone were to fall overboard.
-Countless times we hear from experienced boaters that they do not need lifejackets because they are skilled swimmers.
-However, no matter how strong of a swimmer you are, you will not be able to beat the hurling water during a storm.
-Also, we recommend having harnesses readily attached to the cleats or tie-offs on your boat to have them available to secure everyone.
+When a storm hits, you and your crew should all wear lifejackets to ensure everyone is safe in case someone were to fall overboard.
+Countless times we hear from experienced boaters that they do not need lifejackets, because they are skilled swimmers.
+But no matter how strong of a swimmer you are, you will not likely beat the onslaught of water during a storm.
+Also, we recommend having harnesses readily attached to the cleats or tie-offs on your boat to have them available to secure everyone onboard.

-It is important to stow away unneeded objects and gear that could get tossed around during a storm.
-Moving and falling objects can not only cause injury, but could cause death.
+It is important to store equipment that could get tossed around while your boat's in rough seas.
+Moving and falling objects can cause serious injury and even death.
 There are many heartbreaking stories of boaters losing their lives by getting knocked unconscious by tumbling objects and falling overboard.

 Many boaters overlook shutting windows and securely fastening latches because of sheer panic while being on a boat in a storm.
-Shutting your windows and latches shut prevents water from flooding the cabin of your boat.
-Flooded cabins can weigh down the boat increasing the risk of the boat sinking.
+Shutting your windows and latches prevents water from flooding the cabin of your boat.
+Flooded cabins can weigh down the boat, increasing the risk of the boat sinking.

-When the storm begins to pick up slow your boat down immediately and as safely as possible.
+When the storm begins to pick up, slow your boat as quickly and as safely as possible.
 When your boat's in rough seas, you should keep just enough power to maintain headway and steering in the churning water and wind.
 We recommend keeping your boat at a pace that does not outrun the water, but rather is slow enough for the water to outrun the boat.
 This actually creates a more comfortable ride.
 If you exceed the speed of the stormy seas, you risk the chance of losing control of your boat or broaching.

 By answering a few quick questions we will be able to tell you which dock or boat lift is the perfect fit for you.Start Now! ▶